-- Statement No. 87, "Leases".
-GASB Statement No. 87 effective for the District's fiscal year ending August 31, 2022. - Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period" effective for the District's fiscal year ending August 31, 2022. - Statement No. 92, "Omnibus 2022".
-GASB Statement No. 92 effective for the District's fiscal year ending August 31, 2022. - Statement No. 93, "Replacement of Interbank Offered Rates" effective for the District's fiscal year ending August 31, 2022.
+- Statement No. 96, "Subscription-Based Information Technology Arrangements" effective for the District's fiscal year ending August 31, 2023. - Statement No. 99, "Omnibus 2022" effective for the District's fiscal year ending August 31, 2023.

 Government-Wide Financial Statements

 The statement of net position and statement of activities display information about the reporting entity as a whole.
 They include all funds of the reporting entity.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange revenues.
 Certain eliminations have been made as prescribed by GASB Statement No. 34 in regard to interfund activities, receivables and payables.